SQUASH BC’S CONSTITUTION & BY-LAWS

 In January 2017 the Squash BC membership passed Squash BC’s new Constitution and By-Laws which ensured that our organization complies with the current BC Society’s Act.

-The current version of Squash BC’s Policy and Procedures (P&P) document is dated October 23rd 2017.
-All substantive changes to policies as approved by the Board of Squash BC between the date of the current P&P document and the present are noted in this section of the website.
-They replace the policies as seen in the October 2017 P&P document.
+The current version of Squash BC’s Policy and Procedures document is dated October 23, 2017.
+All substantive changes to policies, as approved by the Squash BC Board of Directors since then, are noted below.
+They replace the policies as seen in the full document above.

 Motion to approve the changes to policy 11.2b.
 Carried.